Amor Domina Vincit

 "Even though human and angel DNA are nearly identical in most respects?"

-"Despite that Commander, yes… this is the first one that reacted so violently."
+"Despite that Commander, yes… this is the first one that reacted so violently to the alterations."

 "What of the others?"

 Ritsuko carefully made her way across the bloodstained room to another lab.
-Inside there were several dead bodies.
-The faces on them were frozen in a rictus of fury.
+Inside there were several dead bodies, their faces frozen in a rictus of fury and tinged with a pain unknowable.

 "Completely beyond control; they turned into vile raging beasts and had to be put down.
 There was no way to stabilize them."